-- [57] The LTC Home submits that the current appeal is similar to the situation in Order MO-1782.
-Specifically, it says there is an ongoing legal proceeding, combined with the multiple, excessively broad requests for identical or similar records related to the Outbreak and that this weighs in favour of a frivolous and vexatious finding. - [58] The LTC Home also argues that the request was made to accomplish an objective other than to gain access, without reasonable or legitimate grounds.
-It maintains that there is a real likelihood that the law firm intends to disseminate the records publicly to subject the LTC Home to further public scrutiny. - [59] The LTC Home says that the Simcoe Muskoka District Health Unit (the Health Unit) also received a request that was similar to the request at issue in this appeal and that it denied access pursuant to the mandatory exemption for third party information at section 10(1)(b) of the Municipal Freedom of Information and Protection of Privacy Act.9 The LTC Home says that the Health Unit determined that the disclosure of the records could reasonably be expected to result in similar information no longer being supplied to the institution.
+[49] The LTC Home also argues that the request was made to accomplish an objective other than to gain access, without reasonable or legitimate grounds.
+It maintains that there is a real likelihood that the law firm intends to disseminate them publicly to subject the LTC Home to further public scrutiny.

+[50] The LTC Home says that the Simcoe Muskoka District Health Unit (the Health Unit) also received a similar request for records and that it denied access pursuant to the mandatory exemption for third party information at section 10(1)(b) of the Municipal Freedom of Information and Protection of Privacy Act.11 The LTC Home says that the Health Unit determined that the disclosure of the records could reasonably be expected to result in similar information no longer being supplied to the institution.
 The LTC Home says that "deference should be given to the views of public health experts who are statutorily charged with overseeing public health in the region."